What is CustomConfig?

 - Using CustomConfig git repository

-CustomConfig git is a private git repository that allows you make changes to CustomConfig files using the well-known git tooling.
-You can find more information about CustomConfig git here.
+CustomConfig git is a private git repository that allows you manage changes to CustomConfig files the way you do with code.
+For more information please read our CustomConfig git guide.

 CustomConfig uses the Liquid templating language developed by Shopify and used by many websites.